PROMISE Technology Introduces the First Compact Video Surveillance Storage Vess A8000 Series for Reliable, Remote Security Surveillance

-LONDON, April 23, 2020 /PRNewswire/ -- After almost a decade of establishing a presence in the video surveillance business, internationally recognized leader of storage solutions PROMISE Technology, Inc. rolled out its first two-bays video surveillance solution this week: The Vess A8000 Series, providing a comprehensive and fully integrated security solution in a compact package.
+DUBAI, United Arab Emirates, April 28, 2020 /PRNewswire/ -- After almost a decade of establishing a presence in the video surveillance business, internationally recognized leader of storage solutions PROMISE Technology, Inc. rolled out its first two-bays video surveillance solution this week: The Vess A8000 Series, providing a comprehensive and fully integrated security solution in a compact package.

 Elegant and compact design are the highlights of the Vess A8000 Series, as it enables the fitting to limited space, such as for ATMs, luxury retail stores, and safe room at SMB offices.
 The series also comes with the proven Promise RAID Protection that runs on x86 platform for two-bays NVR (Network Video Recorder).
 In addition to the presence of SMARTBOOST, the series is integrated with well-known VMS (Video Management Software) for the optimized performance.